munificent/craftinginterpreters/book/classes.md

 Prototypes are simpler than classes -- less code for the language implementer to write, and fewer concepts for the user to learn and understand.
 Does that make them better?
-We language nerds have a tendency to fetishize simplicity.
+We language nerds have a tendency to fetishize minimalism.
 Personally, I think simplicity is only part of the equation.
-What we really to give the user is *power*, which I define as:
+What we really want to give the user is *power*, which I define as:

     power = breadth × ease ÷ complexity